 Aperture, shutter speed, and ISO make up what’s called the “exposure triangle.”
-Today’s infographic will show you how these three values influence each other and how to get precisely the picture you need.
+Today’s infographic will show you how these three values influence each other and how to get precisely the

 Many photographers are afraid to shoot facing the sun, for fear of either damaging their camera or producing ugly photos.
 But if all goes well, you can get remarkable backlit photos.

 Dynamic range is a term often used when describing scenes, reviewing cameras, and exorcising a variety of photographic demons.
 But there’s nothing supernatural about it.
 By understanding how it works and learning to work with it as you shoot, you can prevent overexposed and underexposed scenes.

 If you depend on your camera’s automatic settings or you rely on the inbuilt meter when you’re in manual mode, then don’t worry—you’re probably getting correct exposure every time.
 However, you’re often robbing yourself of unexpected, interesting photos that you could get with creative use of exposure.
 Don’t be afraid to leave the safe zone of average exposure and try getting creative with your pictures!

 The exposure meters built into digital cameras generally do their work well and make your job as a photographer a lot easier.
 But in certain complex situations they can get confused.
 That’s why for precise exposure metering, you can either use aids that help the camera’s built-in light meter, or use external light meters.
 These, the higher-quality option, measure the light actually contained in the scene.

 Today’s article isn’t about composition or about what camera angle to use.
 It’s also not about wearing a swimsuit in winter.
 Instead it’s a trick that will give you less